 - Face — Check the person's face.
 Has their mouth drooped?

 - Arms — Can they lift both arms?

 - Speech — Is their speech slurred?
 Do they understand you?

 - Time is critical — If you see any of these signs or suspect that you or someone else may be having a stroke, call triple zero (000) straight away and ask for an ambulance.

 In the hospital emergency department, the person will be examined using specialised medical equipment.
 You can read more about the diagnosis and treatment of stroke here.

 It's National Stroke Week

-September 3 to 9 is Stroke Week 2018 – the perfect opportunity to learn more about stroke, which kills more women than breast cancer and more men than prostate cancer.
-You can also spread awareness and raise funds to help prevent and treat stroke – and support stroke survivors.
+Stroke Week is also the perfect opportunity to learn more about stroke, which kills more women than breast cancer and more men than prostate cancer.
+You can also spread awareness and raise funds to help prevent and treat stroke — and support stroke survivors.

 - Visit The Stroke Foundation for many ways to support National Stroke Week.